There are several kinds of pokemon TCG tin products out there, from regular versions to special editions or limited version products.

 - Check if you can get them from local stores, due to the fact that almost 50% of the time when ordering them online, they will arrive a little dented.

-- There is a way to know what packs you get inside Pokeball tins and that’s related to the code name beneath the ball, (I am working on a database for that).
+- There is a some way to know what packs you get inside Pokeball tins and that’s related to the code name beneath the ball which indicates the year it was made.

 Tips for buying Pokemon Mini Tins: